FriendsOfSymfony/FOSMessageBundle/README.md

 Provides messenging features for your Symfony2 application.

-The persistence is storage agnostic.
-Any backend may be implemented: Doctrine, Propel, etc.
-Presently, only the MongoDB implementation is complete.

 MessageBundle supports threads, spam detection, soft deletion and messenging permissions.

 MessageBundle can be used with FOSUserBundle, but it is not required.